 Each country that has implemented sanctions on Russia has its own specific rules determining how to comply with the sanctions.
 As a result, there’s no single set of rules to follow when working out how to comply with sanctions.
 Instead, you’ll need to review the sanctions placed by the country you’re representing or doing business with, and check whether or not you’re likely to breach their terms.

 One thing that is vital to check is whether your company does business with any customers or third parties who are blocked by sanctions.
 This includes companies which have an ownership stake of more than 50% by a blocked person or entity.

 You’ll also need to check whether or not your business operates in an industry that has been targeted by sanctions.
 If it does, you will need to find out whether you can get authorization to do business in this area.
 You’ll have to be very careful if you operate in an industry such as military goods, natural resources or nuclear energy.

 Don’t have time to do all this yourself?
 Wagner & Experts can help out!
 Send us your number and we’ll help your business get up and running in Russia – while complying with the sanctions!

 Sanctions often sound scary.
-However, the Russian government recognises this and has done its best to improve ease of doing business where it can.
+However, the Russian government recognizes this and has done its best to improve the ease of doing business where it can.
 For many, sanctions have offered the chance to take advantage of gaps in the market.
 As long as you know how to cooperate with the sanctions or have someone to help you do so, your business in Russia will be successful.

 At Wagner & Experts we have many years of experience dealing with foreign investment into Russia.
 Send us your details and we will help you to operate successfully in Russia whilst complying with sanctions.